beastaugh/hatt/README.md

       Pretty-print expressions using Unicode logic symbols.
 Only employ this option if your console is Unicode-aware.
 If pretty-printing is already enabled, using this command will disable it.

+    colour
+      Colour truth values: green for true, red for false.
+This feature needs your console to support ANSI colour codes.
+If coloured mode is already enabled, this command will disable it.

     exit
       Quit the program.